Divisional Chair - Dr. Tara Baetz

 Welcome to the website of the Division of Medical Oncology in the Department of Oncology at Queens University in Kingston.
 We are located at the Cancer Centre of Southeastern Ontario at Kingston General Hospital.
 Our division is made up of 16 full and part time Medical Oncologists.

 We have an active medical oncology training program with four current residents in training.
 We are very involved in oncology and clinical skills teaching at Queens University School of Medicine .
-Many members of our division are also members of the NCIC Clinical Trials Group and as such are involved in national and international clinical trials.
-We also are active locally in clinical trials and offer both drug development (Phase I and II) trials as well as phase III trials through NCIC CTG, Princess Margaret Hospital Phase II clinical trial consortium and pharmaceutical companies.
+Many members of our division are also members of the Canadian Cancer Trials Group (CCTG) and as such are involved in national and international clinical trials.
+We also are active locally in clinical trials and offer both drug development (Phase I and II) trials as well as phase III trials through CCTG, Princess Margaret Hospital Phase II clinical trial consortium and pharmaceutical companies.

 In additional to clinical trials, our division members have a broad range of academic interests including leadership in health services, and population research and many are part of the Cancer Research Institute at Queens University.